-3 new event PPC strategies event organisers should try this year to reach the right audience with the right message
+3 new event PPC marketing strategies that organisers should try this year to reach the right audience with the right message.

 The world of PPC tools, channels, and trends are constantly evolving – faster than most of us can keep up.
 If we don’t continually try new things and take advantage of technology advancements, we’re going to get left behind.